Ophien/TCAI/README.md

 ## Neural Models

 It is composed by Neural Networks models and Processes created and developed by me.
 Some of the proposals are based on Adaptive Neural Networks and others on Deep Learning ones.
-New models are added every week.

 ### Adaptive Resonance Associative Map